We are excited to be able to offer a few summer programs this year. Unfortunately, we can no longer do all the things we have in the past, but we …

-An occupational therapist focuses on the functional tasks that impact a child’s ability to interact effectively with his environment, family, and peers.
-This includes examining how he or she takes in information from his sensory system and processes it for use, how well he is able to modulate or regulate his responses to the information, and his actual performance of age appropriate skills.
+Pediatric occupational therapy focuses on the functional tasks that impact a child’s ability to interact effectively with their environment, family, and peers.
+This includes examining how they take in information from their sensory system and processes it for use, how well they are able to modulate or regulate their responses to the information, and their actual performance of age appropriate skills.

-A pediatric speech language pathologist is a person highly trained in the many aspects of communication: pre-communication skills, auditory comprehension, expressive language, oral motor development and feeding, articulation development, fluency, social language skills, and auditory processing, to name a few.
+Pediatric speech therapy concentrates on the many aspects of communication: pre-communication skills, auditory comprehension, expressive language, oral motor development and feeding, articulation development, fluency, social language skills, and auditory processing, to name a few.